Applying for your Marriage License in NJ

 3. Your social security card or social security number

 4. A witness, 18 years of age or older

 5. The $28 application fee

-·The signed license (the officiant will fill them out at the wedding, along with a witness) will need to be returned to the office that issued it.
+Either at your rehearsal or at the wedding (talk to your officiant in advance about this), the marriage license will be signed by two witnesses as well as the officiant. ·The signed license will need to be returned to the office that issued it.
 It is ok to mail it, but if you are local, dropping it off isn’t the worst idea!